 - Most importantly, this email sets expectations for upcoming emails.
 They specifically mention that they’ll be sending us deals (and grooming content).
 Consider adding something similar to your email program.

 - They encourage you to complete a second order by offering free shipping.
 I like that they’re not too pushy and don’t offer a massive discount.
-Doing so which reframe how I think of them (“Oh, these guys discount all the time.
+Doing so would reframe how I think of them (“Oh, these guys discount all the time.
 I’ll wait for an offer and avoid paying full price on my future orders!”).

 Now that we’ve had a good look at the Birchbox unboxing experience, let’s look at the campaigns they send on a daily basis.

 As we saw in this post, MailCharts tracks different types of registrations (e.g. a purchaser).
 An incredible byproduct of tracking different registration types is that we can now compare how a company like Birchbox breaks out its segmentation strategy.

-If you click through to our Birchbox segmentation comparison persona report you can see that most of the brand’s emails were the same for all segments: generic subscribers, cart abandoner, and purchasers.
+If you click through to our Birchbox segmentation comparison persona report you can see that most of the brand’s emails were the same for all segments: generic subscribers, cart abandoners and purchasers.
 Improving their segmentation strategy is a great opportunity for the Birchbox team.
 We wonder if this is something they’ll tackle in 2017.

-Birchbox has a great brand—I mean, look at their premium packaging—but they’ve dropped the ball in the shipping confirmation email.
+Birchbox has a great brand, but they’ve dropped the ball in the shipping confirmation email.